Coleus

 Why are my Coleus leaves turning green?

-The colors are fading because the plant is not getting enough light.
-The pigments that produce burgundy, magenta, copper, and pink (especially anthocyanins) require strong light to be expressed.
-Move the plant closer to a window and the new growth should come in saturated again.
+Not enough light.
+The pigments that produce burgundy, magenta, copper, and pink require strong light to be expressed.
+Move closer to a window and new growth should come in saturated.

 How fast does Coleus grow?

 Fast.
-A small 4-inch nursery plant can fill out a 6-inch pot in 2-3 months under good conditions, and a rooted cutting can become a full plant in a single growing season.
-This is partly why Coleus is so great for beginners: results come quickly.
+A 4-inch nursery plant can fill a 6-inch pot in 2-3 months under good conditions, and a rooted cutting can become a full plant in a single growing season.

 Can I grow Coleus from seed?

-Yes, but it is rarely worth it for named cultivars, since seeds do not always come true to the parent.
-Seed-grown Coleus tends to be more variable in color, which is fine if you like surprises.
-For a specific cultivar, propagate from cuttings instead.
+Yes, but seeds rarely come true to named cultivars.
+Seed-grown Coleus is more variable in color.
+For a specific cultivar, propagate from cuttings.

 Can I move my Coleus outdoors in summer?